aedanpope/tc_client/README.md

 Our environment consits of a simplified 1v1 battle between a vulture and a zealot.

-- The hit points and damage of the units are modified such that the zealot kills the vulture in one attack, and the vulture kills the zealot in _n_ attacks - where _n_ is a parameter in {2,3,4}.
-For a particular _n_, we call the environment "_n_-kite". n is in [2,3,4]
+- The hit points and damage of the units are modified such that the zealot kills the vulture in one attack, and the vulture kills the zealot in _n_ attacks - where _n_ is a parameter in ℤ<sup>+</sup>.
+For a particular _n_, we call the environment "_n_-kite".
+We chose n=2 going forward.

 - Zealot: the enemy unit controlled by the environment, ordered to attack directly at the vulture.
 - Vulture: the unit controlled by our agent.